cairo-book/cairo-book/src/ch01-02-hello-world.md

 The `[[target.starknet-contract]]` section allows to build contracts.
 We can remove it for now.

 The `[script]` section allows to define custom scripts.
-By default, there is one script that allows to run tests using `snforge` with the `scarb test` command.
+By default, there is one script for running tests using `snforge` with the `scarb test` command.
 We can also remove it for now.

 The other file created by Scarb is _src/lib.cairo_, let's delete all the content and put in the following content, we will explain the reason later.